microsoft/rushstack.io-website/pages/heft_tasks/eslint.md

 $ rush add --package eslint --dev
 ```

 Alternatively, you can avoid this dependency by loading it from a "rig package", as described in the [Interfacing with Rush]({% link pages/heft_tutorials/heft_and_rush.md %}) article.
 However, if you use the [ESLint extension for VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), it will try to resolve the `eslint` package from your project folder.
-Thus it may be useful to add it to your **package.json** file.
-(The extension is also able to load a globally installed `eslint` package; however, its version may not match the version required by the local branch.)
+Thus it may still be useful to add ESLint to your **package.json** file.
+(The extension is able to load a globally installed `eslint` package; however, its version may not match the version required by the local branch.)